ReleaseStandard/hints/docker/rescue-crashed-container.md

-This is a guide on how to rescue a crashed docker container, focused on one example : linuxserver, but could be applied to others with few changes.
+This is a guide on how to rescue a crashed docker container, focused on one example : linuxserver/mariadb, but could be applied to others with few changes.

 ## The issue
  - on the container running linuxserver/mariadb.